danielholgate/dataplex-catalog-connectors/managed-connectivity/mysql-connector/README.md

 # MySQL Connector

-This connector extracts metadata from MySQL to Google Cloud Dataplex Catalog.
+This connector extracts metadata from MySQL to BigQuery Universal Catalog.

 ### Target objects and schemas: